takeiteasy/pyglsl/README.md

 > [!CAUTION]
 > Work in progress, see [TODO](#todo) section.

 Transform Python to GLSL.
 Fork from long abandoned [nicholasbishop/shaderdef](https://github.com/nicholasbishop/shaderdef).
+Most of the work was done by the original author, I've just fixed and updated some stuff.

+> [!NOTE]
+> `pip install pyglsl==0.0.1`

 ## Example

 > [!IMPORTANT]
 > Shaders are only translated, not compiled.
 This is to avoid dependency issues and makes it more portable.
+There is also no static analysis beyond what is valid Python.
+Errors will have to be deciphered after compiling or runtime.

 > [!WARNING]
 > Not every aspect of Python is supported when writing a shader.
 For example, loops are limited to `for i in range()` type loops.

-> [!NOTE]
+> [!TIP]
 > It is a good idea to keep your pyglsl shader code in a seperate file and importing with ```from pyglsl.glsl import *```.
 This will avoid naming conflicts as `pyglsl.glsl` contains the builtin types + functions from GLSL.
 This **will** pollute your namespace.

 ### Python input